• Skip to content

 Healthy first foods for babies

 Along with iron-rich foods, include other healthy foods like vegetables, fruit, grains and dairy.
-For example, try pumpkin, broccoli, banana, apple, oats, rice, yoghurt and full-fat cheese.
+For example, try pumpkin, broccoli, banana, apple, oats, rice, full-fat yoghurt and full-fat cheese.
 Cook vegies until soft.

 Download printable version